suewonjp/DNDX.JS/api-docs.md

             return $tgtObj0;
         }
 ###### .onactivate(cb)
-Specifies a callback for dropactivate event.
-See [events](#events) for dropactivate event and callback signature.
+Specifies a callback for _dropactivate_ event.
+See [events](#events) for dropactivate event and its callback signature.

 ###### .ondeactivate(cb)
-Specifies a callback for dropdeactivate event.
-See [events](#events) for dropdeactivate event and callback signature.
+Specifies a callback for _dropdeactivate_ event.
+See [events](#events) for dropdeactivate event and its callback signature.

 ###### .onover(cb)
-Specifies a callback for dropover event.
-See [events](#events) for dropover event and callback signature.
+Specifies a callback for _dropover_ event.
+See [events](#events) for dropover event and its callback signature.

 ###### .onout(cb)
-Specifies a callback for dropout event.
-See [events](#events) for dropout event and callback signature.
+Specifies a callback for _dropout_ event.
+See [events](#events) for dropout event and its callback signature.

 ###### .ondrop(cb)
-Specifies a callback for drop event.
-See [events](#events) for drop event and callback signature.
+Specifies a callback for _drop_ event.
+See [events](#events) for drop event and its callback signature.

 ###### .onstart(cb)
-Specifies a callback for dragstart event.
-See [events](#events) for dragstart event and callback signature.
+Specifies a callback for _dragstart_ event.
+See [events](#events) for dragstart event and its callback signature.

+Notice that the dragstart/dragstop events have nothing to do with target objects.
+See the following code;

+        dndx(".draggable", "#trashcan").onstart(onStart);

+The code works, but might be misleading. .onstart() applies only to SOURCES, thus, the callback onStart will be called whenever any of source objects with "draggable" class start dragging; even for other pairs involved with the source.
+So do not assume the above code will only apply to the specific pair ( ".draggable", "#trashcan" )
 ###### .onstop(cb)
-Specifies a callback for dragstop event.
-See [events](#events) for dragstop event and callback signature.
+Specifies a callback for _dragstop_ event.
+See [events](#events) for dragstop event and its callback signature.

 ###### .nullify()
 Makes the pair not respond to any event and produce no visual cue.
 This is useful when you want some empty space to block further interactions in case that there are other objects behind it.